ga-wdi-exercises/mongo-cli/readme.md

 $ npm install --save mongodb
 ```

-Great, now use an instance of the MongoClient to connect to the `restaurant_db` and search for all restaurants
+Great, now use an instance of the MongoClient to connect to the `restaurant_db` and search for all restaurants:

 ```js
 // app.js